EchoThread Documentation

 |---|---|---|

-| --et-accent | #ff5a5f | Primary accent color (buttons, links, active states). |
+| --et-color-accent | #4f46e5 | Primary accent color (send button, links, active states). |

-| --et-radius | 8px | Border radius for cards and inputs. |
+| --et-radius | 8px | Border radius for the container and cards. |

-| --et-font | system-ui | Font family for all widget text. |
+| --et-font | system stack | Font family for all widget text. |

 Features